MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/vsphere-integration-pack.md

 ::: moniker-end

 ::: moniker range="sc-orch-2022"
-- Download the pack for Orchestrator 2022 from here, on the download center.
+- Download the pack for Orchestrator 2022.

+>[!NOTE]
+>Integration packs and toolkit for Orchestrator 2022 are yet to be released, download links will be provided once they are available.
 ::: moniker-end

 ## Register and deploy the pack